FMC HPC Module with 4x 625 kSPS 24-bit Adc’s and 2x 2.1us settling time 18-bit DAC’s with PLL and Timing Controls

 - 9g RMS sine, 0.1g2/Hz random vibration

-The FMC-SDF module features four simultaneously sampling ADCs and DACs with an FPGA computing core.
+The FMC-SDF module features four simultaneously sampling AD7763 ADCs and two DACs with an FPGA computing core.
 High resolution sigma-delta ADCs and high resolution DACs support high dynamic range applications such as audio, ATE, and seismic data acquisition.

 Clock and trigger controls include support for consistent servo loop timing, counted frames, software triggering and external triggering.
 The sample rate clock is either an external clock or on-board programmable PLL clock source.